Test before you invest: Proven market validation strategies to guarantee product-market fit

 You may need to offer incentives to convince people to take your experiment.
 If you require the participants to be physically present, then you may also want to cover their travel costs.
 For other experiments, you could offer a free trial of your product once it’s released.

-There are a number of ways to recruit participants for your market validation test, from using your personal network to posting on social media, and from using existing product users to employing guerrilla testing methods.
-This article on recruiting research participants goes into detail on each of these methods.
+There are several ways to recruit research participants for your market validation test, from using your personal network to posting on social media, existing product users to employing guerrilla testing methods.
+You can also use purpose-built tools, like Maze Panel, to source your ideal participants.
+Maze’s Panel enables you to filter and your search and screen participants to ensure you get the perfect users, taking the stress out of participant recruitment.

-Step 4 - Conduct and review the experiment
+Step 5: Conduct the experiment and analyze findings

 At this point, you are ready to actually run the experiments.
 You know the assumptions you want to test, you’ve chosen an ideal method of conducting the test, and you’ve recruited enough participants to get useful feedback.

-A key piece of wisdom here is that being proven wrong is not the same as failing.
+When analyzing your findings, remember that having your assumptions proven wrong is not a failure, but rather a natural part of the validation process.
 As Martín explains, market validation is about proving your assumptions wrong time and time again until you get the idea right:

 If we think about the products eDreams have been working on, roughly 70-85% of all tests we do result in a fail.
 And that’s for a company that is product-led and has been making digital products for 12 years.